-Option Description -t EncryptionType The type of encryption to use: to work, but IDOL Server logs a warning.
+Option Description -t EncryptionType The type of encryption to use: • AES - AES256 • AES-AES200 DEPRECATED: The basic encryption type is deprecated in version 12.9.0 and later.
+Use the more secure AES encryption instead.
+Passwords that you have encrypted with older versions continue to work, but IDOL Server logs a warning.
 Support for this older encryption method will be removed in future.
 For example: -tAES -oKeyFile AES encryption requires a key file.
-This option specifies the path and file name of a key file.
-The key file must contain 64 hexadecimal characters.
+This option specifies the pa file name of a key file.
+The key file must contain 64 hexadecim characters.
 For example: -oKeyFile=./key.ky NOTE: The full (absolute) path of the key file is included in the encrypted value, because IDOL Server requires the key to decrypt the password.
-If you move or rename the key file, this path becomes invalid and you must update the encrypted value. -cFILE - sSECTION - pPARAMETER (Optional) You can use these options to write the password directly into a configuration file.
-You must specify all three options. -c.
+If you move or rename the key file, this path becomes invalid and you must update the encrypted value. -cFILE - sSECTION - (Optional) You can use these options to write the password directly into a configuration file.
+You must specify all three options. pPARAMETER • -c.
 The configuration file in which to write the encrypted password. -s.
 The name of the section in the configuration file in which to write the password. -p.
 The name of the parameter in which to write the encrypted password.
 For example: -c./Config.cfg -sMyTask -pPassword PasswordString The password to encrypt.